ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2024.11.27.md

 - we should lock the office when we're not in it. no-one can get locked out as it's a keypad so there's not really an excuse.

 ## Next release RC possibility
-- next release is looking more complicated because of dependency updates, can we create release candidate for pre release so we can be told about all the broken stuff before we deploy in feb.
+- next release is looking more complicated because of dependency updates, can we create release candidate for pre release so we can be told about all the broken stuff before we deploy in February.
 - this is quite tight as we need to be creating the next release in January
 - CRISP may be busy, but other instruments may be willing, though unlikely as we're currently in cycle.